eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 I primarily will use my own words.
 I will refrain from using LLMs to write every idea down or convey what I want to say.
 Although I might use writing assistants which are particularly powered by LLMs to enhance my vocabulary and refine my drafts.
-Rest assured that the use of AI and LLMs in my posts are minimal and are only used for writing refinement (unless there is an absolute reason why I have to).
+Rest assured that the use of AI and LLMs in my posts are minimal and are only used for writing refinement *(unless there is an absolute other reason why I have to)*.
 I want to express my insights in a well articulated manner and I believe I can be more well-articulated person if I use those tools to improve the way I convey my notions.
 It is the exact point of why I decided to start blogging in the first place.
-Conversely, this forces me to read more.
+Conversely, writing forces me to read more.

 That being said, you might see some typos, incosistencies, and slip-ups in my posts as I improve my writing capabilities.